May 30 2014 Reviewed March 18 2020

 - Out-of-context unusual, strange, or bizarre remarks

 In many cases, the first step to take is to contact the student’s academic advisor.
-See the list of resources for disturbed students in the recent Duquesne resource, Managing Disruptive Behavior.
+Here is a resource from the University Counseling and Wellbeing Center at Duquesne University on Helping Distressed Students.

 How Can I Recognize Disrespectful Students?